Claudius: Senate

-Asiaticus had been a claimant to the throne in the chaos following Caligula's death and a co-consul with the Titus Statilius Taurus Corvinus mentioned above.
-Most of these conspiracies took place before Claudius's term as Censor, and may have induced him to review the Senatorial rolls.
-The conspiracy of Gaius Silius in the year after his Censorship, 48, is detailed in book 11 of Tacitus Annal.
-This section of Tacitus history narrates the alleged conspiracy of Claudius's third wife, Messalina.
-Suetonius states that a total of 35 senators and 300 knights were executed for offenses during Claudius's reign.
-Needless to say, the responses to these conspiracies could not have helped Senate–emperor relations.

 Secretariat and centralization of powers

 Claudius was hardly the first emperor to use freedmen to help with the day-to-day running of the Empire.
-He was, however, forced to increase their role as the powers of the princeps became more centralized and the burden larger.
-This was partly due to the ongoing hostility of the Senate, as mentioned above, but also due to his respect for the senators.
-Claudius did not want free-born magistrates to have to serve under him, as if they were not peers.
+He has however become famous for the new extents at which he made use of such men in the administration of the government, forced by the centralization of the powers of the princeps and not wanting free-born magistrates to serve under him as if they were not peers.

 The secretariat was divided into bureaus, with each being placed under the leadership of one freedman.
 Narcissus was the secretary of correspondence.
 Pallas became the secretary of the treasury.
 Callistus became secretary of justice.
 There was a fourth bureau for miscellaneous issues, which was put under Polybius until his execution for treason.
 The freedmen could also officially speak for the Emperor, as when Narcissus addressed the troops in Claudius's stead before the conquest of Britain.

 Since these were important positions, the senators were aghast at their being placed in the hands of former slaves and "well-known eunuchs".
-If freedmen had total control of money, letters, and law, it seemed it would not be hard for them to manipulate the Emperor.
-This is exactly the accusation put forth by the ancient sources.
+If freedmen had total control of money, letters and law, it seemed it would not be hard for them to manipulate the Emperor.
+This is exactly the accusation put forth by ancient sources.
 However, these same sources admit that the freedmen were loyal to Claudius.

-He was similarly appreciative of them and gave them due credit for policies where he had used their advice.
-However, if they showed treasonous inclinations, the Emperor did punish them with just force, as in the case of Polybius and Pallas's brother, Felix.
+He had shown himself to be similarly appreciative of their help, giving them due credit for policies which they advised; but punished them with just force if they showed treacherous inclinations, as was the case of Polybius and Pallas's brother, Felix.
 There is no evidence that the character of Claudius's policies and edicts changed with the rise and fall of the various freedmen, suggesting that he was firmly in control throughout.

 Regardless of the extent of their political power, the freedmen did manage to amass wealth through their positions.
-Pliny the Elder notes that several of them were richer than Crassus, the richest man of the Republican era.
+Pliny the Elder describes several of them as being richer than Crassus, the richest man of the Republican era.